6 Simple Methods to Unblock Twitch Ads

 The website you want to connect to only sees your proxy server’s IP address, allowing you to spoof your virtual location.

 Similar to using a VPN, you can use a proxy server to connect to a country that is exempt from advertising on Twitch.
 This is an affordable way to block all Twitch ads, but proxies are not as secure as VPN services.

 The two most reliable Ad block proxies available are TTV LOL and Purple Ads Blocker.
 Both extensions are built specifically for blocking ads on the Twitch platform.
 However, we do not recommend installing TTV LOL as its effectiveness at blocking Twitch ads comes at the cost of exposing your IP and collecting your personal data.

-EXPERT TIP: Ad blocking proxies come with security risks and limitations.
+EXPERT ADVICE: Ad blocking proxies come with security risks and limitations.
 You can’t select your own server location when using an Ad block proxy, which means you could be assigned a distant server that impacts your stream quality.

 How to block Twitch ads with an Ad Block proxy

 Why You Shouldn’t Use an Ad Block Proxy

 An adbock proxy relies on access to your IP address to function.
 This raises privacy and security concerns as a proxy may store and leak this identifying information.

 In May 2021, it was revealed that TTV LOL leaked users’ Twitch ID and IP address when connecting to its endpoint server.

 It’s not certain what this information would entail as access to your filter settings suggests that TTV LOL can see which websites you are connecting to.
 This would be far more invasive than just collecting “usage data.”